You Gotta Know These Assassinations

 - On June 28, 1914 Austro-Hungarian Archduke Franz Ferdinand and his wife Sophie were assassinated in Sarajevo by Serbian ultra-nationalist Gavrilo Princip, a member of a secret military society called the Black Hand.
 In response to the assassination, Austria-Hungary issued the July Ultimatum to Serbia, leading to the outbreak of World War I.

 - On January 30, 1948 Indian independence advocate Mohandas Gandhi was shot three times at point-blank range by Nathuram Godse, a Hindu nationalist.
 The shooting occurred just as Gandhi was beginning his daily interfaith service at Birla House in New Delhi.
 Godse was apprehended by Herbert Reiner Jr., an American diplomat.
 During his trial, Godse criticized Gandhi’s accepting behavior toward Muslims and blamed Gandhi for the 1947 Partition of India.
-Gandhi’s death was reported to the nation via radio by President Jawaharlal Nehru that evening.
+Gandhi’s death was reported to the nation via radio by Prime Minister Jawaharlal Nehru that evening.

 - On November 22, 1963 U.S. President John F. Kennedy was shot and killed by Lee Harvey Oswald, who targeted the presidential motorcade from the sixth floor of the Texas School Book Depository as the vehicles rode through Dallas’s Dealey Plaza.
 Texas Governor John Connolly was also severely injured in the shooting, which was captured on tape in the Zapruder film.
 Lyndon B. Johnson was sworn in as president aboard Air Force One later that day.
 Oswald never faced trial for the assassination, as he himself was shot and killed by bar owner Jack Ruby while being transported by federal agents.
 The Kennedy assassination was investigated by the Warren Commission, led by Chief Justice Earl Warren, which concluded that Oswald was the lone gunman.